pinecoders/pine-utils/guides/code_style/README.md

 ### Introduction

 The goal of this style guide is to present a set of best practices and style guidelines for Pine Script.
-It was designed is to be a community-driven resource so filling the gaps will be greatly appreciated by the whole community.
+Please feel free to suggest any improvements you see fit.

 ### Translations
 1. [TODO](#)